syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 The [TesseractVersion](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRSettings.html#Syncfusion_OCRProcessor_OCRSettings_TesseractVersion) property is used to switch the tesseract version between 3.02 and 3.05.
 By default, OCR works with tesseract version 3.02.

-N> The starting supported version of Tesserct in ASP.NET Core is 4.0.
+N> The starting supported version of tesseract in ASP.NET Core is 4.0.
 So the lower tesseract versions 3.02 and 3.05 are not supported and we don't have the property called ``TesseractVersion`` in ASP.NET Core platform.

 The following code sample demonstrates the OCR processor with Tesseract version 3.05 for PDF documents.